-Wofford College is preparing to safely resume on-campus operations to start the fall semester.
-A committee with representatives from various college departments has set guidelines and made recommendations based on best practices promoted by the Centers for Disease Control and Prevention (CDC) and the American College Health Association (ACHA).
+The health and safety of Wofford College’s campus community is the college’s top priority.
+A committee with representatives from across campus is monitoring the COVID-19 pandemic while making recommendations based on best practices from the Centers for Disease Control and Prevention (CDC) and the American College Health Association (ACHA).

-For more information, visit wofford.edu/coronavirus.
+For more information about COVID-19 cases on campus, visit wofford.edu/coronavirus.

 Visit the CDC’s website to read the facts about vaccine safety.